ToadAid/basho-market-oracle/README.md

 ### Install / pair checklist

 Follow the official Trust Agentic Wallet / TWAK installation instructions for your operating system.
 After installation, make sure the wallet CLI is on your `PATH`.
-In Tommy's local setup, the CLI is expected to be available as:
+In your local setup, the CLI is expected to be available as:

 ```bash
 caw status